awsdocs/aws-cdk-guide/v2/resources.md

 The grant methods are built using lower\-level APIs for handling with IAM policies\.
 Policies are modeled as [PolicyDocument](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.PolicyDocument.html) objects\.
 Add statements directly to roles \(or a construct's attached role\) using the `addToRolePolicy` method \(Python: `add_to_role_policy`\), or to a resource's policy \(such as a `Bucket` policy\) using the `addToResourcePolicy` \(Python: `add_to_resource_policy`\) method\.

-## Metrics and alarms<a name="resources_metrics"></a>
+## Resource metrics and alarms<a name="resources_metrics"></a>

 Many resources emit CloudWatch metrics that can be used to set up monitoring dashboards and alarms\.
-AWS constructs have metric methods that let you access the metrics without looking up the correct name to use\.
+Higher\-level constructs have metric methods that let you access the metrics without looking up the correct name to use\.

 The following example shows how to define an alarm when the `ApproximateNumberOfMessagesNotVisible` of an Amazon SQS queue exceeds 100\.